 |Vice-Chair – Jun Pang

-Born and raised in Hong Kong, Jun is a second year HSPS student at St. John’s College, specializing in Politics and Sociology.
+Born and raised in Hong Kong, Jun is a third year HSPS student at St. John’s College, specializing in Politics and Sociology.
 She is interested in intersectional approaches to advocacy and public policy, particularly within the areas of human rights and democratic development.
 In the past, she has worked with local NGOs to provide learning support to refugees, research political prisoners in Mainland China, and promote gender equality in education and politics.
 In Cambridge, she is an Editor for Notes Magazine, and is active in FLY (BME Women’s Network) and WomCam.Having been a part of TWS for the last two years, Jun has served as a Deputy Director of Policy, an Editor, and a Writer, working on projects such as the Brexit Commission and the End Rape on Campus Commission on sexual assault/harassment policies in Cambridge.
 She will be working closely with Policy in her role as Co Vice-Chair.